withastro/docs/src/pages/en/guides/cms/contentful.md

 Now that you have your `Card.astro` component and your blog entries types set up, you can start modifying the homepage `index.astro` in `src/pages` to list your blog posts.

-Starting with the component script section, import the `blogPostFields` interface and `contentfulClient` from `src/lib/contentful.ts`.
+In the frontmatter, import the `blogPostFields` interface and `contentfulClient` from `src/lib/contentful.ts`.

-The `contentfulClient` will be used to fetch your blog posts from Contentful. `blogPostFields` will be passed to the `getEntries` method to type the blog posts response.
+The `contentfulClient` will be used to fetch your blog posts from Contentful. `blogPostFields` will be passed to the `getEntries` method to type the response as a list of objects with those fields.

 ```astro title="src/pages/index.astro"
 ---